NaveenShivnathVerma/my-portfolio-project/README.md

 - JavaScript: A programming language for adding interactivity to web applications.
 - Styled-Components: A CSS framework for creating responsive and mobile-first designs.
 - Git: A version control system for tracking changes and collaborating on projects.
-- Netlify: A platform for hosting and deploying web applications.
+- Vercel: A platform for hosting and deploying web applications.

 ## Installation
 To run this portfolio locally, follow these steps: